Treatment

 Having hernia repair treatment can not only alleviate symptoms, but prevent future complications such as strangulation, where blood flow to the herniated tissue is compromised.
 If a hernia is left untreated, this can lead to tissue damage and infection.

-Recovery from hernia repair varies depending on the approach used and the individual’s overall health.
+Recovery from hernia repair treatment varies depending on the approach used and the individual’s overall health.
 Patients are typically encouraged to gradually resume normal activities, avoiding heavy lifting and strenuous exercise during the early stages of recovery.
 Most individuals can return to their daily routines within a few weeks.

 Learn More About Hernia Repair With Mr Andrew Clarke